 The three-part drama which was filmed in Yorkshire is Meadow’s first period drama and has shown his versatility as he transformed the award-winning novel of Benjamin Myers’ award-winning, The Gallows Pole into a stunning piece of drama with Yorkshire at its heart.

-The drama will be based on the award-winning novel of Benjamin Myers’ award-winning, The Gallows Pole.
 Based on the true story of a gang of 18th Century counterfeiters who came to be known as the Cragg Vale Coiners, the drama is set to highlight a fascinating period in Yorkshire history.
 It became the biggest fraud in British history, which damaged the national economy.

-Posting to Twitter Angela wrote: “went to visit son in Calder Valley for a bit of walking and visit to picturesque olde worlde Heptonstall – happened upon filming taking place for new BBC period drama coming soon called The Gallows Pole”.
+Back in October last year she posted to Twitter Angela wrote: “went to visit son in Calder Valley for a bit of walking and visit to picturesque olde worlde Heptonstall – happened upon filming taking place for new BBC period drama coming soon called The Gallows Pole”.

 “Also of David Hartley her Grandson who departed this life Feb 23rd 1845 aged 25 years.”
 It carries on to name his others on what seems to be a family grave of the famous counterfeiter.